Jin93/MEBayesSL/README.md

 The LD reference data contains SNP information and LD estimates by LD block for genetic variants that are in the [HapMap3](https://www.broadinstitute.org/medical-and-population-genetics/hapmap-3) plus [MEGA Chip](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5156387/) list.
 Note: in some scenarios, the training GWAS sample for each population consists of multiple ancestry groups, and ideally a customized LD reference dataset should be created for each population with matched ancestral composition.
 Code for constructing such LD reference dataset can be requested (Jin.Jin@Pennmedicine.upenn.edu).

-Two options for lD reference panel are provided: 1000 Genomes Project phase 3 samples, or UK Biobank samples.
-Each reference dataset contains two folders:
+Two options for lD reference panel are provided: 1000 Genomes Project phase 3 samples, or UK Biobank samples, both under genome build 37 (GRCh37).
+Each reference data contains two folders:

 (1) `./LD/`: raw LD reference genotype data, which are input files for estimating LD matrices in LDpred2 and for an intermediate step of summarizing LD information in ME-Bayes.
 Save the decompressed folders in ${path_ref}.